khauser/microservices4vaadin/README.md

 # microservices4vaadin
-Sample application to show the SSO secured integration of microservices and vaadin
+Exemplary application to show the SSO and OAuth2 secured integration of microservices with Spring Cloud and Vaadin.
+Main concepts in this projects are:
+* Microservices ("Software that Fits in Your Head")
+* Secured Gateway (SSO and OAuth2)
+* Service Discovery
+* Circuit Breaking

 ## Architecture:
 ![Architecture](/doc/Architecture.png)